 Dietary Considerations for Different Lifestyles

 Plant-based diets or gluten-free eating require planning.
-Vegans can get protein from lentils or tofu, and gluten-free diets can use quinoa or rice.
-Registered dietitians can help with vitamin B12 or iron needs in these diets.
+Vegans should opt for lentils or tofu for protein, whereas gluten-free individuals can use quinoa or rice.
+Registered Dietitians can help with vitamin B12 or iron needs in these diets.

 Adapting Guidelines to Fit Individual Needs

 Work with experts to adjust your plan.
-Pregnant individuals might need more iron, and athletes need extra protein.
+Pregnant individuals may require more iron, and athletes need additional protein.
 Focus on whole foods you enjoy to stay consistent.
 Use apps like MyFitnessPal to track your intake while respecting your restrictions.

 FAQ